dennisbabkin/Win10RestartBlocker/README.md

   Make sure to download and install the [WiX Toolset library](https://wixtoolset.org/) to build the installer.

-  To build the MSI installer, make sure to build the binaries first from the `Win10RestartBlocker.sln` solution.
+  To build the MSI installer, make sure to build the binaries from the `Win10RestartBlocker.sln` solution first.
 Then go to `Build` -> `Rebuild Solution` to build the MSI.